divjotarora/specifications/source/uri-options/uri-options.rst

 Changes
 -------

+- 2020-12-01 Add the timeoutMS option and deprecate some existing timeout options
 - 2020-03-03 Add tlsDisableCertificateRevocationCheck option
 - 2020-02-26 Add tlsDisableOCSPEndpointCheck option
 - 2019-01-25 Updated to reflect new Connection Monitoring and Pooling Spec